-Government crisis in Austria: Kickl and the FPÖ before retreat!
+Government crisis in Austria: Kickl and the FPÖ about to withdraw!

 Transparenz: Redaktionell erstellt und geprüft.